 BCPS Superintendent S. Dallas Dance downplayed STAT’s financial heft at the Jan.
 10 Board of Education meeting when he presented the proposed 2017-18 budget, which requests an 8.5 percent increase—$64 million more—from the county.
 “To dispel a rumor, STAT has not driven the Baltimore County Public School’s budget,” Dance said, highlighting increased spending on salaries.
 “I’ll say that one more time: STAT has not contributed to growing budgets.”

-- Spending authorities* have been approved for contracts worth tens of millions of dollars in digital curricula and related software beyond the STAT budget—at least $74 million and counting, records show.
+- Spending authorities* have been approved for contracts worth tens of millions of dollars in digital curricula and related software, mostly beyond the STAT budget—at least $74 million and counting, records show.

 - Costs will likely rise as the student population at 112,000 is expected to increase by more than 6,700 within the decade.

-- And BCPS’ pilots are already creating financial woes: more than $4 million has gone out the door on the dysfunctional ScholarChip ID program alone—and this in a school district with many dire needs, and nearly half of its students living at the poverty level.
+- And BCPS’ pilots under Blueprint 2.0 are already creating financial woes: more than $4 million has gone out the door on the dysfunctional computer-based ScholarChip ID program alone–mostly for equipment bought, and sitting idle or underused.
+And this in a school district with many dire needs, and nearly half of its students living at the poverty level.

-So overall, what exactly has been spent on digital-related curricula, services, hardware, personnel, training, and infrastructure from anywhere in the public school budget—or is slated to be spent?
-At the current rate, STAT costs could approach $1 billion by the first dozen years, sources say.
+Overall, what exactly has been spent on digital-related curricula, services, hardware, personnel, training, and infrastructure from anywhere in the public school budget—or is slated to be spent?
+At the current rate, STAT and related costs could approach $1 billion by the first dozen years, sources say.
 More BCPS transparency would be helpful, yet an external or state legislative audit might be the only way to know for sure.